Submission Guidelines

 • Avoid vertical rules and shading within table cells.

-• We recommend that you use tables sparingly, ensuring that any data presented in tables is not duplicating results described elsewhere in the article.
+• We recommend that you use tables sparingly, ensuring that any data presented in tables does not duplicate results described elsewhere in the article.

 English language